This Viral ‘Nicki Minaj Being Annoyed By Safaree’ Thread Will Have You HOWLING

 Thankfully, Nicki and Saf moved on and found happiness elsewhere but the internet never forgets as evidenced by this now super-viral thread.

 Do you think Nicki and Safaree would ever get back together?
-Peep the HILARIOUS thread (and reactions) on the flip.
+Peep the HILARIOUS thread (and reactions) below.

 Comments